infolexa/bolt/README.md

-Bolt is an easy to use CMS endowed with the flexibility and power of Kohana 3.
+⚡Bolt is an easy to use CMS that inherits the flexibility, power, simplicity, and swiftness of Kohana 3.

 * **Administrators** will love it because it's very easy to use like WordPress or Joomla.
 * **Site Builders** will love it because it's modular, many aspects are inspired by Drupal.